a11yfirst/wordpress-plugin/README.md

 ### Demo

 Live demo is available at <a href="https://a11yfirst.library.illinois.edu/">https://a11yfirst.library.illinois.edu/</a>.
+Please click "try it out" to see recent updates.

 ### Features